-In the Quality Improvement Process, three tools will be used for On-Site Observation.
-In many cases, programs will have a choice on which tool is used in their program.
-In some cases, there will be specific tools the program must use because of the ages served or specific program offering.
+In the Quality Improvement Process, three tools are used for On-Site Observation.
+In many cases, programs have a choice on which tool is used in their program’s On-Site Observation.
+In some cases, the program must use specific tools because of the ages served or specific program offering.

 Environment Rating Scales (ERS-3)

 Environment Rating Scales (ERS-3) measure process quality which is assessed primarily through observation and has been found to be more predictive of child outcomes.
 The scales also examine other less directly experienced quality which are more structural, such as staff supports, family participation and information, and interactions among adults.
 ERS is used across the country in Quality Improvement Systems like Great Start to Quality, and in all child care program types serving a variety of age groups.

 - Family Child Care Environment Rating Scale (FCCERS-3)